jmoehrle/jmoehrle/README.md

 ### 🌍 Outside of Astronomy

-When I'm not working with galaxies, I enjoy ⚽ playing and watching football, 🏃‍♂️ going for a run, and 🍳 cooking and baking.
+When I'm not working with galaxies, I enjoy playing and watching football⚽, going for a run🏃‍♂️, and cooking or baking🍳 .
 I'm also passionate about .